‘I Baptize’ Instead of ‘We Baptize’ is God’s Will, Not Legalism

 Pope Francis baptizes infants in the Sistine Chapel on the feast of the Baptism of Jesus on Jan.
 10, 2016.
 (Credit: L'Osservatore Romano)

-The faithful have a right to the Church’s worship as the Church has established it.i
+The faithful have a right to the Church’s worship as the Church has established it.

 On Aug.
 6, 2020, the Congregation for the Doctrine of the Faith (CDF) issued a “Responsum” to a question about the validity of baptisms administered using a plural “form” — “We baptize you in the name of the Father and of the Son and of the Holy Spirit” is invalid.
 Because the form was invalid, the person was never baptized and must, thus, be baptized.